malc-u/fostoria/TESTING.md

   - this page is intended to allow all user to use contact form but all fields of the form must be filled in before submission,
   - products/photos were intended to be displayed as a gallery as well as based on main subject of a photo
   - all products added to the cart can be revised - quantity added can be changed or item can be removed from the cart
-  - cart should be displaying total price of items within the cart at all times (if any items added, if none there is no total dispalyed)
+  - cart should be displaying total price of items within the cart at all times (if any items added, if none there is no total displayed)
   - user profile displays all previously placed orders by registered user
   - user profile view allow user to change username or e-mail associated with the profile
-  - user has possibility od setting delivery address during checkout
+  - user has possibility of setting delivery address during checkout
   - user has possibility to pay with card
 - **Implementation**:
   - attempted to access pages intended for registered users by pasting direct access address to the address bar in the browser eg. fostoria.herokuapp.com/accounts/profile (not successful - redirected to login page as a result)
-  - attempted to search for random keywords that do not exist in product names and places (not successful -message "no photos matching your search cirteria" displayed accordingly)
+  - attempted to search for random keywords that do not exist in product names and places (not successful -message "no photos matching your search criteria" displayed accordingly)
   - attempted to proceed to checkout without user being registered/logged in (not successful - redirected to login page)
   - attempted to submit the contact form without filling in all fields (not successful - warning messages displayed informing fields must be filled in)
   - attempted to display gallery not included in the navbar by amending address directly in the browser - e.g. fostoria.herokuapp.com/photos/trees/ (not successful - 404 page displayed)
   - checked if quantity of added to the cart products is actually amended when button `Update` pressed (successful)
-  - checked if product is removed from the cart when `Remove` button pressed (succcessful)
+  - checked if product is removed from the cart when `Remove` button pressed (successful)
-  - attemped the brake the logic of cart total price by changing the quantity and number of products in the basked by adding, updating and removing several items (not successful - total price displayed correctly at all times)
+  - attempted the brake the logic of cart total price by changing the quantity and number of products in the basked by adding, updating and removing several items (not successful - total price displayed correctly at all times)
-  - attempted to log in with old username after it was udated using user profile udate form (not successful - username was changed therefore login is possibile with updated/ new username)
+  - attempted to log in with old username after it was updated using user profile update form (not successful - username was changed therefore login is possible with updated/ new username)
-  - placed dummy order to check it displays in uder profile (successful)
+  - placed dummy order to check it displays in under profile (successful)
   - attempted checkout without setting delivery address (not successful)
-  - attempted to place the order wihotu giving card details (not successful)
+  - attempted to place the order without giving card details (not successful)
 - **Result**: all tested elements are working properly.
 There are no elements that present problems with logic
 - **Conclusion**: all tests that were run on logic were passed